szensk/wul/readme.md

 wul
 ========
-Another **w**orthless **u**nnecessary **l**anguage developed as a learning exercise.
+**W**ul is another **u**nnecessary **l**anguage developed as a learning exercise.
 The simple syntax is borrowed from Lisp but the language isn't exactly a lisp.
-Notably, influenced by Lua, functions may return multiple values and values have a metatype which define their interaction with standard operators.
-Function parity is flexible.
-Too few values is equivalent to passing nil to all the remaining arguments.
-Arguments not included as a formal parameter of the function become accessible via a list named `$args`.
+It is influenced by Lua: function parity is flexible, functions often return multiple values rather than lists and a value's metatype defines its behavior with standard operators (akin to Lua's metatables).
+Too few arguments is equivalent to passing nil to all the remaining arguments.
+Extra arguments not specified as a formal parameter of the function become accessible via a list named `$args`.
 Variable arguments are supported with `...`.
 Named parameters are also supported: `(add y: 6 x: 5)` and `(add 5 6)` are equivalent.

 Types
 ======